Our Lady of Lourdes Medical Center is one of two CRNA schools in New Jersey.

 - PICU/NICU (Pediatric or Neonatal Intensive Care)

-- High Acuity Emergency Room (university hospital) may be considered provided that they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.
+- High Acuity Emergency Room (university hospital) may be considered provided that they can demonstrate competence in managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.

 Cumulative undergraduate grade point average of at least 3.2 (on a scale of 4.0).
 Science courses are very important.